-Can lonely Morty sift through the daydreams, tell friend from foe, or will he lose it all?
+Can lonely Morty sift through the daydreams, sort friend from foe--or will he lose it all?

 After his daring escape into the burning sea of unseen fire, in the minutes it took to cross the road, the sun and scorched blacktop in front of the deserted truck stop left Morty feeling brittle and inhuman, like a mummy.

-His footsteps faltered, and he had to correct his course as he neared the diner.
+His footsteps faltered as he neared LaFayette's Diner, and he had to correct his course.
 When Morty opened the door, the refrigerated air scratched his throat on the way to reviving him.
-He felt for the wilting daisies in the vase by the register.
+As the air-conditioner rattled to life, the wilting daisies in the vase by the register waved to him.

 He stepped between the stools, up to the counter.